This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 But if the reason is something else, you can try the following fixes:

-- Reboot your Mac and see if the issue is solved.
-Sometimes, the problem is caused due to system glitches and temporary issues.
+• Reboot your Mac and see if the issue is solved.
+Sometimes, the problem is caused by system glitches and temporary issues.
 Restarting solves them.

 Screen Goes Black